JamJestJam/CodersSchool/STL/readme.md

     - multimap

 ## Container adaptors
-That's containers adopts sequence containers to a specifics task for example to use in FIFO queue.
+That container adopts sequence containers to a specific task for example to use in the FIFO queue.
-Example of adaptors containers:
+Example of adaptor containers:
     - stack
     - queue
     - priority_queue